vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 Allowing vectors and other field types in the same document schema enables searching the vector field(s) in combination with filters expressed over other fields.

-This blog post uses the following track [Vespa document schema](https://docs.vespa.ai/documentation/schemas.html) to exemplify combining vector search with filters.
+This blog post uses the following [Vespa document schema](https://docs.vespa.ai/documentation/schemas.html) to exemplify combining vector search with filters:

 <pre>
 schema track {